ritza-co/CodeCapsules/Docs/DomainDocs.md

 # Custom Domains on Code Capsules

 For every application deployed to Code Capsules, Code Capsules provides a default domain that looks something like this: `capsulename.xxxx.codecapsules.co.za`.
-If you'd like to change this default domain, Code Capsules provides a cost-free method for adding custom domains to applications hosted on Code Capsules
+If you have purchased a domain from a domain registrar and would like to replace it with the default Code Capsules domain, Code Capsules provides a cost-free method to do so.

 You can find everything relating to your Capsule's domains (including your default domain) under the "Overview" tab in the Capsule.
 This is also where you can add a purchased custom domain to your application.

 Much of this document will revolve around this overview tab.
-We'll cover various aspects and things to consider when  adding custom domains to applications on hosted on Code Capsules, such as:
+We'll cover various aspects and things to consider when  adding custom domains to applications on hosted on Code Capsules.
+This includes:

 - Information on HTTPS and Code Capsules domains.